garymichaelbass/azure-iot-location-pipeline/README.md

    - Refer to `README_databricks.md` for detailed instructions on setting up Databricks to process and analyze the data.

 4. **Set Up Grafana Dashboards**:

+## 🔎 Grafana Dashboard Access

+   - For reference, see the dashboard at https://iot-grafana-bkhzftaab0dqd8en.eus2.grafana.azure.com/dashboards
    - Access Grafana through the Azure portal.
    - Import the provided dashboards to visualize the telemetry data.
    - From the terraform directory, execute "terraform outputs" and go to the grafana_endpoint